 In particular, the housing choice voucher program has an appeals process that you can initiate if you believe you were wrongly denied.

-If you are denied a housing voucher, you have the option to appeal the decision with the PHA.
-In order to initiate the process, you must submit a request for an informal hearing.
+If you are denied a housing voucher, you have the option to appeal the decision with the PHA (learn about appeals here).
+In order to initiate the process, you must usually submit a request for an informal hearing.

 This hearing is generally conducted by a representative that helped with your application, but did not take part in the final decision.
-During your hearing, you are required to submit any relevant documents from your case for review.
+During your hearing, you might be required to submit any relevant documents from your case for review.